-GBMC offers three volunteer programs—one for adults for year-round involvement, one for college students during a semester and another for high school students during the summer months.
+GBMC offers three volunteer programs—one for adults for year-round involvement, one for college students, and another for high school students during the summer months.
 All offer a full range of volunteer positions from direct patient assistance to non-patient responsibilities.
 Learn more about our programs.

 What qualifications do I need to become a volunteer?

 GBMC volunteers possess a commitment and desire to share their time, skills, and abilities to help others.
 Traditional Adult Volunteer members must be at least 18 years old and able to commit at least four hours each week for a year.
-College students must commit at least four hours each week for a full semester.
+College students must commit at least four hours each week.
 High School students who are 16 and have completed the 10th grade can apply for the summer volunteer program.
 All volunteers must possess the necessary skills and abilities to work independently and perform the functions to which they are assigned.

 Are there policies and/or regulations that I must adhere to as a volunteer?